RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab3.1_featureupdate.md

 ## Access Application

-Let's test the new version of our profile service in the browser.
+Let's test the new version of our profile service in the browser (spoiler: you added a bug).

 <blockquote>
 <i class="fa fa-desktop"></i>